ezgihendrickx/howtoAskaGoodQuestion/README.md

-# `How do I ask a good question on stack overflow?` :question:
+# `How do I ask a good question on Stack Overflow` :question:
 - Search, and research. ...and keep track of what you find. ...
 - Write a title that summarizes the specific problem. ...
 - Introduce the problem before you post any code. ...